-Drafting Note: Insert the title of the chief insurance regulatory official wherever the term "commissioner" appears, unless guarantees (or suretyship) are specifically excluded from insurance regulation under current state law.
-In such instance, all references to "commissioner" should be amended to refer to the state attorney general except where noted.
+Drafting Note: Insert the title of the chief insurance regulatory official wherever the term "commissioner" appears.
+If the state desires that online rental home marketplace guarantees should instead be regulated by the state attorney general another regulator, a state should add insert language referencing to that effect to ensure the appropriate regulator assignment of responsibilities.

+B. "Online Rental home marketplace" means a person that meets each of the following criteria:

+(1) Provides an online application, software, website, system or other medium through which a service is advertised or is offered to the public as available in this state and that connects platform users to enable them to share property or perform services for other platform users through the same online platform.

+(2) Provides, directly or indirectly, or maintains an online platform for services by performing any of the following:

+(a) Transmitting or otherwise communicating the offer or acceptance of a transaction between two platform users.

+(b) Owning or operating the electronic infrastructure or technology that brings two or more platform users together.

+(3) If engaged in the sale or offering of online rental home marketplace guarantees, does so only in a manner that is ancillary to the conduct of its primary legitimate business or activity.

-- B. "Online marketplace" means a person that does both of the following: - (1) Provides an online application, software, website, system or other medium through which a service is advertised or is offered to the public as available in this state. - (2) Provides, directly or indirectly, or maintains a platform for services by performing any of the following: - (a) Transmitting or otherwise communicating the offer or acceptance of a transaction between two platform users. - (b) Owning or operating the electronic infrastructure or technology that brings two or more platform users together.
-The term "online marketplace" does not include - (i) any local or state governmental entity or vendor or - (ii) any entity for which the offering or sale of an online marketplace guarantee is its primary vocation and not merely incidental to another legitimate business or activity. - C. "Online marketplace guarantee" means a contract or agreement issued in connection with the online marketplace, whether or not for a separate consideration, to guarantee a platform user's obligation to repair, replace or indemnify another platform user for any damages or loss of income arising out of use of the online marketplace, with or without additional provision for incidental payment of indemnity.
+(4) Is not a local or state governmental entity or vendor.

+C. "Online Rental home marketplace guarantee" means a contract or agreement issued in connection with an online rental home marketplace, whether or not for a separate consideration, to guarantee reimburse a platform user's for any damages for which another platform user is responsible under the rental home marketplace's terms of service obligation to repair, replace or indemnify another platform user for any damages or loss of income arising out of use of the online marketplace, with or without additional provision for incidental payment of indemnity.

-- D. "Platform contract holder" means a platform user who is the beneficiary or holder of an online marketplace guarantee. - E. "Platform user" means a user of an online marketplace who is subject to the online marketplace's terms of service. - F. "Person" means an individual, partnership, corporation, incorporated or unincorporated association, joint stock company, reciprocal, syndicate or any similar entity or combination of entities acting in concert. - G. "Provider" means an online marketplace, affiliate or representative of an online marketplace, who issues, makes, provides, sells or offers to sell as well as administers, either directly or through a third party, an online marketplace guarantee. - H. "Reimbursement insurance policy" means a policy of insurance issued to a provider and pursuant to which the insurer agrees, for the benefit of platform contract holders, to discharge all of the obligations and liabilities of the provider under the terms of the online marketplace guarantee in the event of non-performance by the provider. - I. "Separate consideration" means a separately stated consideration paid to a provider for an online marketplace guarantee that is paid at the voluntary election of the person purchasing the online marketplace guarantee.
+D. "Platform contract holder" means a platform user who is the beneficiary or holder of an online rental home marketplace guarantee.

+E. "Platform user" means a user of an online marketplace who is subject to the online marketplace's terms of service.

+$\underline{EF}$ .
+"Person" means an individual, partnership, corporation, incorporated or unincorporated association, joint stock company, reciprocal, syndicate or any similar entity or combination of entities acting in concert.

+FG.
+"Provider" means (i) an online rental home marketplace or (ii) an affiliate or representative of an online rental home marketplace, who issues, makes, provides, sells or offers to sell as well as administers, either directly or through a third party, an online rental home marketplace guarantee.

+GH.
+"Reimbursement insurance policy" means a policy of insurance issued to a provider and pursuant to which the insurer agrees, for the benefit of platform contract holders, to discharge all of the obligations and liabilities of the provider under the terms of the online rental home marketplace guarantee in the event of default or non-performance by of the provider under the rental home marketplace guarantee.

+I. "Separate consideration" means a separately stated consideration paid to a provider for an online marketplace guarantee that is paid at the voluntary election of the person purchasing the online marketplace guarantee.
 Separate consideration does not include a revenue sharing agreement between the provider and platform user or any consideration collected by the online marketplace that is primarily related to the underlying service provided by the online marketplace.